Keldon Johnson leads Spurs to rout of depleted Pistons - NewsBreak

 The Spurs got contributions from their whole roster, led by 30 points with just under four minutes remaining in the second period, stretched the margin to a season-high 39 points late in the third, and emptied their bench for the fourth period in anticipation of the second game of a home back-to-back against Utah on Monday night.

-Jock Landale added 18 points for San Antonio on Sunday, with Jakob Poeltl hitting for 14, Doug McDermott 13 and Keita Bates-Diop tallying 10.
+Jock Landale added 18 points for San Antonio, with Jakob Poeltl hitting for 14, Doug McDermott 13 and Keita Bates-Diop tallying 10.
 Tre Jones recorded 11 assists and Derrick White 10 for the Spurs, who recorded a season high in points and assists (39).

 The Spurs took charge in the middle of the first quarter and never looked back, building a 10-point lead at the 4:12 mark before settling for a 38-30 advantage after 12 minutes of play.